mullvad/mullvadvpn-app/docs/split-tunneling.md

 DNS is a bit problematic to split properly.
 Ideally DNS requests from excluded apps would always go outside the tunnel, because that's what they would have done if Mullvad was disconnected or not running.
 But this is very hard/impossible to achieve on some platforms.
-One reason for this is that on some operating systems, programs call some system service for name resolution.
+One reason for this is that on some operating systems, programs call into a system service for name resolution.
 This system service will then perform the actual DNS lookup.
-Since all DNS requests then originate from the same process/system service, it becomes hard to know which ones are for excluded apps and not.
+Since all DNS requests then originate from the same process/system service, it becomes hard to know which ones are for excluded apps and which ones are not.

 Some definitions of terms used later to describe behavior: